 When I called Marcie to tell her of my engagement, she merely said, “I’m happy for you.
 I hope we can make it.
 If we’re invited.”
-After I assured her she and the rest of them would be, she thanked me, told me she’d tell the others, and hung up.
+After I assured her she and the rest of them would be, she thanked me, told me she would tell the others, and hung up.
 None of them called me back.

 After the “I do”s, the first kiss and the first dance, and the toasts and the tossed bouquets, we were off to our honeymoon in Cape Cod.
-After our first, second, third, fourth, and fifth night of making love as wives, we hopped an Amtrak train back to Penn Station in Manhattan and sprung for a cab to take us to our home in Bushwick.
+After our first, second, third, fourth, and fifth night of making love as wives, we hopped an Amtrak train back to Penn Station in Manhattan and sprung for a cab to take us to our home in Brooklyn.

 Note: Information about what happens to Beth and Mel after they return to Brooklyn is set out in the story of Beth’s nephew, in Jeremy Goes to College in the Bronx.